GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 With Gato GraphQL, we can create Persisted Queries that act as webhooks:

-- Because the Persisted Query is exposed under its own URL, this one can conveniently be input as the target URL for the webhook
+- Because the Persisted Query is exposed under its own URL, it can be used as the target for the webhook
-- The Persisted Query can deal with that webhook exclusively
+- Every Persisted Query can deal exclusively with some specific webhook

 In this recipe, we will create a Persisted Query to interact with ConvertKit.